|

 SAG was commissioned to study for convention-center feasibility

 in recent years, only four received negative assessments.
+If recent

 history involving SAG’s advice to other cities is any